raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 ----------------------------------------
 ABOUT

-ModernGadgets is, as the name suggests, modernized versions of the classic AddGadgets.com system monitoring gadgets.
-But it's more than a simple reskin - everything has been rewritten manually to ensure the highest quality and stability possible.
-It is inspired by SilverAzide's gadgets remakes for Rainmeter, and some of the UI is based on illustro Gadgets.

-This skin suite includes several third-party tools and plugins.
-Any issues caused by such software ought to be taken up with the author of that software.
+ModernGadgets is a Rainmeter recreation of the most popular AddGadgets.com system monitoring gadgets, with updated visuals and enhanced functionality to better align with modern systems.
+The skin suite is developed completely for free on the Rainmeter platform, with the source code available on GitHub.
+Any issues caused by third-party plugins or software are not the responsibility of the skin suite author.

+This skin suite requires Rainmeter 3.3 or above, as well as the .NET framework v4.5 or above.

 ----------------------------------------
 LICENSE AND CREDITS

 This software is released to you under a Creative Commons BY-NC-SA 3.0 license.
 Source code is available on GitHub under the MIT License.

 Various assets taken from WxDataWeather (by jsmorley and SilverAzide), and Google Images.
 "Roboto" Font taken from Google Fonts, under the Apache License, version 2.0.

 Additional Attributions:
-SilverAzide - ActiveNet plugin, Fixed Precision Format script, various other things stangowner - HWiNFO Plugin, HWiNFO Shared Memory Viewer Jeffrey Morley - RainRGB, Rainmeter balala - Help with fixing Disks Meter's dynamic height adjustment
+SilverAzide - ActiveNet plugin, fixed precision format script, various other things stangowner - HWiNFO Plugin, HWiNFO Shared Memory Viewer Jeffrey Morley - RainRGB, Rainmeter balala - Help with fixing Disks Meter's dynamic height adjustment